Does Homeowners Insurance Cover Sewer Lines?

 • Damage caused by aircraft

-For example, if there were an explosion in your yard that damaged the sewer line, the damage would be covered by your homeowners insurance policy subject to your deductible.
+For example, if an explosion in your yard damages the sewer line, the damage would be covered by your homeowners insurance policy, subject to your deductible.
 The source of the damage needs to come from something outside of your control.
 The part of the pipe that is damaged will also have to be on your premises.
 If the pipe is damaged outside of your property line, it will be up to whatever entity that owns the damaged part to fix it.
-Unfortunately, most of the common ways sewer lines are damaged are through preventable, thus uninsurable, means.
+Unfortunately, most common ways sewer lines are damaged are through preventable, thus uninsurable, means.

 When is your sewer line not covered by insurance?

-When the sewer line backs up into your home, or when it is physically damaged from preventable means, insurance will not pay for its repair or replacement.
+When the sewer line backs up into your home or is physically damaged from preventable means, insurance will not pay for its repair or replacement.

 Physical damage to the pipe

-In all cases in which the physical damage to the pipe can be attributed to poor upkeep, faulty construction or preventable error, your homeowners insurance company will not foot the bill for the repairs.
-Additionally, there are several calamities your insurer also will not cover under a standard policy.
+In all cases in which the physical damage to the pipe can be blamed on poor upkeep, faulty construction or preventable error, your homeowners insurance company will not foot the bill for the repairs.
+Additionally, there are several calamities your insurer will not cover under a standard policy.
 Some examples include damage from earthquakes, floods, pests and tree roots.
 For earthquakes and floods, you will need separate insurance policies.

 Sewage backup